Generalized U(N) gauge transformations in the realm of the extended covariant Hamilton formalism of field theory: Introduction

-The set of canonical field equations emerging from this gauge-invariant Hamiltonian now yields an additional set of canonical equations for the Riemann curvature tensor, with the gauge fields acting as source terms.
-The related equation of motion for the {\em curvature scalar\/} $R$ is shown to be compatible with the corresponding equation for a Proca system in the case of {\em static\/} gauge fields.
+In \Sref{sec:diffeo-ext}, we repeat the gauge formalism of \sref{sec:gen-gauge-ext}, but now by \emph{not} requiring the momentum tensor $\tilde{p}\indices{^J_K^\mu^\nu}$ to be skew-symmetric.
+We are then forced to introduce the connection coefficients of Riemannian-Cartan geometry as gauge fields.
+Treating these coefficients in complete analogy to the SU($N$) gauge fields of \sref{sec:gen-gauge-ext}, we set up a generating function that describes the transformation law of the connection coefficients.

-In the field equation for the gauge fields, the Ricci tensor then emerges as a {\em mass factor}.
-Thus, in our description, the gauge fields engender the curvature, whereas the curvature acts as the mass factor of the gauge fields.
-Hence, general relativity is incorporated in a natural way into the fruitful concept of requiring local gauge invariance of our physical system.
+The set of canonical field equations emerging from the emerging gauge-invariant Hamiltonian now yields a set of canonical equations that couple to the Riemann curvature tensor.
+Thus, in our description, the vector fields engender the curvature, whereas the curvature acts as an (additional) mass factor of the vector fields.
+Hence, general relativity is incorporated in a natural way into the fruitful concept of requiring local gauge invariance of a physical system.

-\section{Extended Lagrangians $\LC_{1}$ in the realm of classical field theory}
+\section{Extended Lagrangians $\tilde{\LC}_{\mathrm{e}}$ in the realm of classical field theory}